MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 #### User enabled for Location-Based Routing

 In comparison, users enabled for Location-Based Routing can only receive inbound calls from the PSTN gateway their DID is assigned to when they are located at the same site.
 The following table shows how User1 receives inbound calls when User1 moves to different network locations.
 If the call isn't routed to the endpoint of the user, it goes to the user’s unanswered call forwarding settings, if the settings are configured.
-Typically, this is voicemail.
+Typically, calls are forwarded to voicemail.

 |User1 endpoint location  |Routing of inbound calls to User1  |
 |---------|---------|